evernym/verity-sdk/docs/howto/python-verity-flow.md

 ## Issue Credential

-When an entity wants to provide data to another party, the Issue Credential protocol is used.
-Both the [Issuer Setup](../howto/python-verity-flow.md#Setting up an Issuer identity) and [Write Credential Definition](../howto/python-verity-flow.md#Write Credential Definition to Ledger) protocols need to have been completed.
+When an entity provides data to another party, the Issue Credential protocol is used.
+Both the [Issuer Setup](../howto/python-verity-flow.md#setting-up-an-issuer-identity) and [Write Credential Definition](../howto/python-verity-flow.md#write-credential-definition-to-ledger) protocols need to have been completed.

 The Issue Credential has two steps:

 1. Send the Credential Offer
 * `cred_def_id`: received in the credential definition response [Credential Definition Response](../howto/python-verity-flow.md#Write Credential Definition to Ledger)
-* `rel_did`: received in the create Relationship response [Create Relationship](../howto/python-verity-flow.md#Creating an Invitation with Relationship Protocol)
+* `rel_did`: received in the create Relationship response [Create Relationship](../howto/python-verity-flow.md#creating-an-invitation-with-relationship-protocol)
     ```python
     # input parameters for issue credential
     cred_def_id = ...